Healthe-Matters Logo

 Sarasota Memorial Hospital-Sarasota is home to Sarasota County’s only Level II Trauma Center, where our community can find 24-hour life-saving treatment for severe injury and accident.

-For non-life-threatening injuries, including minor burns, we have eight Urgent Care Centers stretching from Heritage Harbor to Venice, with healthcare professionals standing by to assist you.
+For non-life-threatening injuries, including minor burns, we have seven Urgent Care Centers stretching from Heritage Harbor to Venice, with healthcare professionals standing by to assist you.
 Open from 8am to 8pm, 7 days a week, use our Save My Spot mobile app to skip the waiting room.

 But you can save yourself a lot of time and hassle—not to mention thumbs—by practicing good firework safety to begin with.